Rajpratik71/linux-manPages/ntfstruncate.md

               Show the version number, copyright and license of ntfstruncate.

        attr-type
               Define  a particular attribute type to be truncated (advanced use only).
-By default, the unnamed $DATA attribute (the con‐ tents of a plain file) will be truncated.
+By default, the unnamed $DATA attribute (the contents of a plain file) will be truncated.
 The attribute has to be specified by a number in decimal or hexadecimal :

               ┌───────────────────────────────────────────┐